-- In 2015 to 2019 the suicide rate was nearly three and a half times higher in the most deprived tenth of the population compared to most affluent.
+- In 2016 to 2020 the suicide rate was three and a half times higher in the most deprived tenth of the population compared to least deprived tenth.

-You can read more data on suicide on the Scottish Public Health Observatory (ScotPHO) website (external).
+You can read more data on suicide on the Scottish Public Health Observatory (ScotPHO) website (external website).

 Suicide and health inequalities